-Abstract-Many recent studies shed light on the vulnerability of networks against large scale natural disasters.
+Abstract-Many recent studies shed light on the vulnerability of networks against large-scale natural disasters.
 The corresponding network failures, called regional failures, are manifested at failing multiple network elements that are physically close to each other.
 The recovery mechanisms of current backbone networks protect failures listed as Shared Risk Link Groups (SRLGs).
-The root of the problem is that the existing routing protocols were not designed to maintain any geographic information of the physical topology, such as the coordinates of the nodes and the routes of the cable conduits.
-We aim to design an algorithm for the routing engines which can generate a reasonable list of SRLGs based on the limited geometric information available.
-As a first step towards this direction, in this paper, we propose a limited geographic information failure model for the network topology, that enables efficient algorithms to compute the set of links which are expected to be close to each other.
-More precisely, we work with (1) relative node positions without knowing the real distances, (2) an area in the map defines the route of each physical cable, and (3) a regional failure is a circular disk with $k = 0, 1, \dots$ nodes in its interior.
-We describe an efficient algorithm for listing SRLGs based on our limited geographic information failure model, and show that under realistic assumptions the obtained list of SRLGs is short, approximately 1.2n and 2.2n for k = 0 and k = 1, respectively, where n is the number of nodes of the network.
+We aim to design an algorithm for the routing engines, which can generate a reasonable list of SRLGs based on the limited geometric information available.
+As a first step towards this direction, in this paper, we propose a limited geographic information failure model for the network topology that enables efficient algorithms to compute the set of links that are expected to be close to each other.
+More precisely, we work with (1) relative node positions without knowing the real distances, (2) an area in the map defines the route of each physical cable, and (3) a regional failure is a circular disk with k = 0, 1, ... nodes in its interior.
+We describe an efficient algorithm for listing SRLGs based on our limited geographic information failure model and show that under realistic assumptions, the obtained list of SRLGs is short, having approximately 1.2n and 2.2n elements for k = 0and k = 1, respectively, where n is the number of nodes of the network.